konkolorado/sitters/README.md

 <summary>Control how long your code runs with timeouts</summary>

-Note that tasks that timeout will trigger the `sitter`'s timeout hooks to be run and the task itself will return `None`.
+Note that tasks that timeout will trigger the `sitter`'s timeout hook(s) to run and the task itself will return `None`.

 ```python